 Websites such as Powtoon, Renderforest, and Moovly even offer handy tools which make it straightforward for anyone to create their own videos, even if they have no prior experience in this area.
 Remember, this is an opportunity to engage with your audience in a new way, so have some fun, and give them a glimpse of the person behind the books and blog posts they have already come to love.

-Kayleigh Alexandra is a content writer for Micro Startups—a site with a conscience.
+Kayleigh Alexandra is a content writer for Writer zone and Micro Startups—a site with a conscience.
 Check out their articles on content writing, charitable causes, and marketing.
 Follow them on Twitter @getmicrostarted.

 Share on Twitter Share on Facebook